quasarframework/quasar-framework.org/source/guide/writing-quasar-page.md

 Then use the [Quasar CLI](/guide/cli-commands.html#Pages) to build a page.

-Also don't forget to read more about the [Build Process](/guide/quasar-build-process.html) to understand how pages are compiled, what files are considered an entry-point and many more.
+Also don't forget to read more about the [Build Process](/guide/quasar-build-process.html) to understand how pages are precompiled and bundled, what files are considered an entry-point and many more.

-Now let's dissect how pages work.
+Let's dissect how pages work.

 ## Javascript
 The starting point of a page is the *js/script.page-name.js* file.